Random Readings in a Gallery of Religious Art, Step 3: Daniel 5:26-31, Cyrus takes Babylon (3/4/15)

 The prophet Haggai brought God's word that those who returned from the Exile needed to get started on rebuilding the Temple.

-that will help you.
+.
 Look up a name like “Jehozadak” or “Artaxerxes,” and it will say it out loud for you.

 Now here’s the important thing.
 Your first goal is to be able to read the names silently without getting confused.
 If you can already do that, no problem.
 If saying the name in your head would be helpful – and it might very well be